-5.3.3.4 match_flag
+5.3.4.4 match_flag

-The "match flag" entry specifies the matching method to be applied:
+The "match_flag" entry specifies the matching method to be applied:

 - "NONE" for no matching between forecast and observation objects - "MERGE_BOTH" for matching allowing additional merging in both fields.
-If two objects in one field match the same object in the other field, those two objects are merged. - "MERGE_FCST" for matching allowing only additional forecast merging - "NO_MERGE" for matching with no additional merging in either field match_flag = MERGE_BOTH;
+If two objects in one field match the same object in the other field, those two objects are merged. - "MERGE_FCST" for matching allowing only additional forecast merging match_flag = MERGE_BOTH;

+• "NO_MERGE" for matching with no additional merging in either field max_centroid_dist = 800.0/grid_res;

-5.3.3.5 max_centroid_dist
+5.3.4.5 max_centroid_dist